isomerpages/moe-marsilingpri/_cca/Clubs/Infocomm Technology (Media Production).md

 </div>
 <p></p>
 <h4>P3 Scratch Programming</h4>
-<p>Our P3 students started off their first CCA programme with learning about
+<p>Our P3 students starts off their first CCA programme with learning about
 block-based coding using Scratch 3.0.
-The students learned the basic functions and commands in Scratch, and eventually they were trained to develop their own games using Scratch 3.0.</p>
+The students learn the basic functions and commands in Scratch, and eventually they are train to develop their own games using Scratch 3.0.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/ICT___Table_2.png">
 </div>
 <p></p>
 <h4>P4 Coding on BBC Micro:bit Board</h4>
-<p>The P4 to P6 students continued with their application of block-based
+<p>The P4 to P6 students continue with their application of block-based programming
-programming using the BBC Micro:bit board.
-Through the programme, students learned to integrate input devices such as moisture detector, light and proximity sensors to communicate with the Micro:bit board to perform a desired output function.</p>
+using the BBC Micro:bit board.
+Through the programme, students will learn to integrate input devices such as moisture detector, light and proximity sensors to communicate with the Micro:bit board to perform a desire output function.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/ICT___Table_3.png">
 </div>